edmunds/edmunds.github.io/_posts/2018-11-06-Open-Sourcing-Databricks-Integration-Tools-at-Edmunds.md

 title: Open Sourcing Databricks Integration Tools at Edmunds
 tags: [All Things Tech]

-featured-summary: <p>Edmunds data engineering has created 2 new open source projects to integrate with Databricks.</p>
+featured-summary: <p>Edmunds data engineering extends the power of Databricks with two new open source projects focused on jvm based build and deployment tools.</p>

-summary: Edmunds data engineering has created 2 new open source projects to integrate with Databricks.
+summary: Edmunds data engineering extends the power of Databricks with two new open source projects focused on jvm based build and deployment tools.
 ---

 ## What is Databricks and How is it Useful for Edmunds?